dscho/pagefind-xkcd-demo/content/comics/2019-1-4-short-selling.md

 Cueball (off-panel): Is that a common–

 Ponytail: She's a sucker, right?
-You know your awful kid will be worth one or two beans at best.
+You know your awful kid will be worth one or two beans at *best*.

 [Ponytail and Cueball stopped, facing each other]

-Ponytail: But then it turns out you love your kid, a love worth 200 beans!
+Ponytail: But then it turns out you *love* your kid, a love worth 200 beans!
 You can't afford that loss!

 Ponytail: There's only one way out: